gateremark/Plant_Disease_ML_Model2/README.md

 ## Dataset

 The dataset used for this project is the [PlantVillage Dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset).
-It contains images of diseased and healthy plant leaves that can be used for developing machine learning models.
+It contains over 54,000 images of healthy and diseased plants in ~40 different classes that can be used for developing machine learning models.

 ## Usage